Mel Queen (pitcher/outfielder): Coaching career

-Nevertheless, one of his major achievements came in 2000, when the Blue Jays coaxed him out of retirement to help revive the sagging career of Roy Halladay, by then a 23-year-old pitcher.
-Queen met Halladay in Dunedin, Florida, where the Jays had sent their once-promising hurler after his ERA had soared to 10.64 in the major leagues, at which he ran a virtual boot camp for Halladay, rebuilding his delivery, teaching him new grips for his pitches and helping him develop a new mental approach.
+One of his major achievements came in 2000, when the Blue Jays coaxed him out of retirement to help revive the sagging career of Roy Halladay.
+Halladay had been a huge prospect, drafted in the first round and making his major league debut at age 21.
+In his third season, however, Halladay had become ineffective, pitching to a dreadful 10.64 ERA.
+With Halladay considering retirement, the Blue Jays sent him all the down to A Ball, and assigned Queen to work with him.
+The two met down in Dunedin, Florida, where the Jays had their A Ball affiliate.
+Queen ran a virtual boot camp for Halladay, rebuilding his delivery, teaching him new grips for his pitches, and helping him develop a new mental approach.
+Under Queen's tutelage, Halladay transformed from a thrower to a pitcher, and returned to the major leagues a dominant force, culminating with his election to the Baseball Hall of Fame in his first year of eligibility.

 "There's no one I made that drastic a change to and verbally abused the way I did Doc", Queen explained after Halladay won his first Cy Young Award in 2003.
 "There aren’t many people that would have gone through what I put him through.
 I had to make him understand that he was very unintelligent about baseball.
 He had no idea about the game", he added.

 In 2009, then Toronto's general manager J. P. Ricciardi brought Queen out of retirement again to serve as a senior advisor, working on special assignments with minor league pitchers, retaining that position for the rest of his life.